microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

         > [Here](https://appium.io/docs/en/2.0/ecosystem/) you can read more about Appium ecosystem
       - The advantage of this architecture is that it opens the possibility of running the server in a VM, and the client in a pipeline, enabling the tests to be ran automatically on scheduled basis as part of CI/CD pipelines.

-### How to run mobile test locally on a Windows machine
+### Running mobile test locally on a Windows machine

-In order to run locally such tests, you need two things:
+This requires:

-1. An emulator ([AVD - Android Virtual Devices](https://developer.android.com/studio/run/managing-avds)), which will represent the physical device.
+- An emulator ([AVD - Android Virtual Devices](https://developer.android.com/studio/run/managing-avds)), which will represent the physical device.
-1. [Appium server](https://appium.io/docs/en/2.1/), which will redirect the commands from the test to your virtual device.
+- [Appium server](https://appium.io/docs/en/2.1/), which will redirect the commands from the test to your virtual device.

-#### a) Steps to create Android Virtual Device:
+#### Creating an Android Virtual Device:

 1. Install Android Studio from [official link](https://developer.android.com/studio).
     > Note: At the time of writing the documentation, the latest version available was Android Studio Giraffe, 2022.3.1 Patch 2 for Window.
     1. Set ANDROID_HOME environment variable to point to the installation path of Android SDK. i.e. ` C:Users\<user-name>\AppData\Local\Android\Sdk`